syncfusion-content/wpf-docs/wpf/Docking/State-Persistence.md

 N> Docking State persistence will be applied to active Docking Children.
 So it must to load dynamically added controls into DockingManager before applying Deserialization process.

-N> The LoadDockState will return true only when the DockingManager children count is same as the Serialized item count otherwise it returns false.
+N> The `LoadDockState' method will return true only when all the children in DockingManager match precisely with the children in the serialized file.